renpy/renpy/sphinx/source/config.rst

     saving and restoring its state.
 (See also :var:`config.save_on_mobile_background`, which controls this behavior.)

+.. var:: config.raise_image_exceptions = None

+    If True, Ren'Py will raise an exception when an image name is not found.
+If False, Ren'Py will display a textual error message in place of the image.

+    If None, this takes on the value of config.developer.

+    This is set to False when Ren'Py ignores an exception.

+.. var:: config.raise_image_load_exceptions = None

+    If True, Ren'Py will raise an exception when an exception happens during image loading.
+If False, Ren'Py will display a textual error message in place of the image.

+    If None, this takes on the value of config.developer.

+    This is set to False when Ren'Py ignore an exception.

 .. var:: config.rollback_enabled = True

     Should the user be allowed to rollback the game?
 If set to False,